Compare Medicare ACO Models Side-by-Side

 Congress enacted the Medicare Access and CHIP Reauthorization Act (MACRA), which changed the Medicare payment system for physician services.
 Under MACRA, physicians who are affiliated with “advanced alternative payment models” (APMs) are eligible for automatic 5-percent bonuses on their Medicare payments.
 Several ACO models—namely, MSSP Track 2 ACOs, Next Generation ACOs, and future MSSP Track 1+ ACOs—qualify as advanced APMs.
 Therefore, physicians, nurse practitioners, and other health professionals who were affiliated with these ACOs in 2017 will qualify for the 5-percent bonus on their Medicare billing starting in 2019.
 CMS estimated that for 2017, between 70,000 and 120,000 providers will be affiliated with these ACOs or with other qualifying APMs, including certain types of medical homes.

-As of 2017, CMS reports that there are over 10 million beneficiaries attributed to a Medicare ACO, including 9 million in MSSP ACOs and 1.4 million in Next Generation ACOs.
+As of 2018, CMS reports that there are about 12 million beneficiaries attributed to a Medicare ACO, including 10.5 million in MSSP ACOs and 1.4 million in Next Generation ACOs.
 CMS generally attributes beneficiaries to ACOs based on their primary care provider’s affiliation with a Medicare ACO, but beneficiaries are free to seek services from any Medicare provider in or out of the ACO.
-Within the MSSP, about 8 million Medicare beneficiaries are attributed to a Track 1 ACO, and just under 1 million beneficiaries are in either Track 2 or Track 3 ACOs (the number of Track 1+ beneficiaries is not yet available).
+Within the MSSP, the vast majority of beneficiaries are attributed to Track 1 (one-sided risk) ACOs.
 To learn more about the number of Medicare beneficiaries in other models and how the ACO models compare, see the Medicare ACO Side-by-Side comparison tool.

 The MSSP program is a permanent program in Medicare and does not have an end date.
 The other models are (or were) managed by CMMI and have distinct start and end dates.
 Several of the more recent models were built on the framework of models that have discontinued, with adaptations based on the experiences of the earlier model.